Blonde Vs Brunette Science: More #metoo for Blondes?by Carla Clark, PhD | March 28, 2018

 Yesterday I was a brunette.
 Using the magical powers of bleach I am now a first-time “blonde” (#silverhairtrend).
 It’s only hair…right?
 I immediately learned my error the moment I exited the hairdressers!

-The streets feel different: there is definitely more regular catcalling, definitely more leering, I’m definitely approached more, and the creep/stalker factor definitely went up a very hefty notch.
+The streets felt different: there was immediately more regular catcalling and leering, and it seemed like the creep/stalker factor definitely went up a very hefty notch.
 I mean, being a woman (#metoo), unwanted sexual attention is certainly not unusual, but at this frequency (#nonstop) and extra level of invasiveness…really?

 I had no idea that blonde women have it this bad.